 Having spent 5 years and being promoted to Principal Architect at Attenda he decided to move to Claranet in 2009.
 He designed a multi-tenanted virtual solution, which became the best-selling hosting product that Claranet had developed.
 He migrated the Channel Five websites from a purely physical solution to a private cloud solution and then again migrated to Claranet’s Public Cloud the Virtual Data Centre.
 He also designed and deployed infrastructure for the Big Brother website, a website that has an extreme spike in traffic when the TV show airs.
 Amongst many others, he also architected the website for Ann Summers (www.annsummers.co.uk ).

 Jay is married to Emma with two daughters Megan and Bethan.

-Jay has recently passed the AWS Certified Solutions Architect Professional Exam.
+Jay has passed the AWS Certified Solutions Architect Professional Exam.

 Jay has recently passed the Architecting Microsoft Azure Solutions Exam